-A proxy-based approach by and large has been the most popular method of providing this level of visibility and control.
+A proxy-based approach by and large has been the most popular method of providing this level of control and visibility for SaaS applications.
 It’s a reasonable approach, as a proxy is able to sit between the end user and the desired resource the end user originally requested and act as a “middle man” – which is the true definition of a proxy.
 By terminating the end user session and recreating a new session to the resource the end user is attempting to access, the proxy based approach provides great visibility to enforce security policies as well as redirect traffic to other security inspection tools such as: DLP scanners, Malware analysis engines, etc. This method has been used for decades to provide effective security but it does not come without cost.

 The challenges for any technical sales person in selling and supporting proxy-based security solutions were mainly around deployment options, and application performance and behaviors.
 In my experience this has created friction for the end users and operational challenges for the IT/Security teams.
 The value of any proxy-based deployment cannot be realized until traffic can be successfully routed to the proxy.